WHAT IS MATCHA??

 Matcha is the latest superfood that has garnered worldwide attention.

 This unique green tea has been in Japan for centuries.
 All Japanese green tea and matcha grow from the same tree.
 Japanese green teas are all different in how they are cultivated, harvested and processed, and are grown in different seasons and types of land.

 Shizuoka, Kyoto, Fukuoka, Kagoshima and Mie prefectures are renowned in Japan for their perfectly lined cylindrical green tea plantations.
 Green tea is harvested from spring to autumn, while in winter the soil is left to rest.

 Matcha has a significant place in Japanese culture, and has unique flavours, properties and colours.
 Matcha is specially grown under dark sheets which allows the chlorophyll (green pigment) and all its nutritional properties to move upwards to the tips of the leaves in search of light.
 This makes matcha rich in antioxidants, minerals and caffeine, and creates its vibrant green colour.
 Once harvested, the leaves are steamed, roasted and then milled into a fine powder form.

 Traditionally, matcha being part of Japanese culture, it was and still is appreciated by a traditional tea ceremony where the lady of the house performs traditional matcha-making for guests to enjoy, and then the tea is served along with wagashi (traditional Japanese cake/sweet).
 Today, to keep tradition alive, girls often have the option to practice tea making ceremony known as "sado" in school as an extra curricular activity.

 What makes us different to smaller matcha companies is that we specialise not only in matcha but all Japanese green teas including various senchas, gyokuro, hojicha, genmaicha etc We also attend tea auctions each season in Japan and make appropriate blends for each country.
 For Australia, we also roast our teas higher than normal in order to suit the hard water as the water in Japan is very soft.
-This ensures higher quality in aroma, flavour is delivered to our Australian clients.
+This ensures higher quality in aroma, flavour is delivered to our global clients.